EXPLAINER: Ramaphosa’s next move on Phala Phala and his options

 On the other side, several political parties in the opposition benches are calling on him to resign or be dragged out of the presidency which they claim he brought into disrepute.

-Here is a step-by-step explainer of each available tool that can be used against his opponents to kick him out of office.
+Here is a step-by-step explainer of each available tool that can be used against him by his opponents to kick him out of office.

 Impeachment